J1bz/zsholarized/README.md

 If you're convinced yet :

+    sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

+By default this is only available for the curent user.
+But you can make it global :

-    ln -s ~/.zsholarized/solarized-via.zsh-theme ~/.oh-my-zsh/themes
+    sudo ln -s ~/.zshrc /etc/zsh/zshrc

-Active it in ~/.zshrc or /etc/zshrc :
+Then edit properties in ~/.zshrc or /etc/zshrc :

     ZSH_THEME="solarized-via"
+    ...
+    ZSH_CUSTOM=/home/you/.zsholarized